 Result of DNB CET January 2015 admission session

-- Result cum Merit list of applicant candidates of DNB Centralized Entrance Test (DNB CET) conducted by NBE in November 2014 will be declared in the second week of January 2015.
-Candidates can access the same at NBE website www.natboard.edu.in, and also at Notice Board at Ansari Nagar Office of NBE, New Delhi.
+- Result cum Merit list of applicant candidates of DNB Centralized Entrance Test (DNB CET) conducted by NBE in December 2014 has been declared.
+Candidates can access the same at NBE website www.natboard.edu.in, DNB CET website www.cet.natboard.edu.in and also at Notice Board at Ansari Nagar Office of NBE, New Delhi.

 - Tie of merit position shall be resolved at the time of counseling upon verification of original documents of the candidate as per the criteria mentioned in the Information Bulletin.